Lottery projects

-We have done so much over the course of a year from April 2020 to make a difference.
-The project title comes from us thinking about others with care using gloves to handle materials.
-Lizzie has written an article on our work using origami for self-care in the British Medical Journal.
+We did so much over the course of a year starting in April 2020.
+The project title came from us thinking about others with care using gloves to handle materials.
+Lizzie wrote an article on our work using origami for self-care in the British Medical Journal.

 Leaflets are being offered to groups in local communities around the Merseyside and Oxford including those with mental health problems and the homeless.
 We also wanted to offer leaflets to staff in hospitals to encourage self-care; caring for our carers who have given so much in this time.
 With amazing support and contribution from Hospital Charities these leaflets have been sent to hospitals including Oxford, the Merseyside, London (UCH and Imperial), Cambridge, Derby, York, Coventry and Bristol.
 Leaflets are being given to staff by volunteers with gLove.